 Making the Final Decision: Should You Outsource Your Marketing Video Production or Keep it In-House?

 As you can see, the production of marketing videos is rarely handled by a single person.
 To do it well, a team of individuals, each with unique skills, comes together to create a quality piece.
 Moreover, each duty typically requires different tools.

 It can be cost-prohibitive for an organization to purchase everything necessary, especially if the in-house team won’t be producing several videos per week.
-That in mind, it’s usually better to outsource your video marketing.
-You’ll likely save money overall and get better results through outsourced video marketing services .
+With that in mind, it’s usually better to outsource your video marketing.
+You’ll likely save money overall and get better results through outsourced video marketing services.

 Upgrade Your Digital Marketing Strategy

 As a business and digital marketing consultant, I bring business goals and marketing strategies into alignment for my clients every day.
-I help answer the hard questions, like what types of videos to create, how many custom videos you should be producing, and where to place them to maximize your ROI.
+I help answer the hard questions, like what types of videos to create, such as explainer videos or educational videos, how many custom videos you should be producing, and where to place them to maximize your ROI.

 I also shore up digital marketing teams, drawing upon in-house and outsourced talent to create the optimal structure.
 If you’re not sure how to move forward with your high-quality video production or are stuck on any aspect of digital marketing, contact me for a consultation.